 It is often used to achieve a natural balance between the main subject and the background in portraits taken under low lighting.
-In this case, as in the macro case, it is also recommended that you use a tripod.
+As in the macro case, it is also recommended that you use a tripod.

 Other Interesting Scene Modes

-The scene modes that we have seen: portrait, landscape, child, sports, macro and night portrait, are the ones that you will normally find in most cameras, but there are other types of interesting scene modes that you should know .
-We are also going to analyze them one by one so that you know how they work if you venture to experiment with them.
+The scene modes that we have seen: portrait, landscape, child, sports, macro, and night portrait, are the ones that you will generally find in most cameras, but there are other types of exciting scene modes that you should know.
+We will also analyze them one by one to understand how they work if you venture to experiment with them.
 Take note!

 Night Landscape Mode

 The Night Landscape Scene Mode is intended to be used when you have a tripod and take night photography .
 The icon, without going any further, is a building of a city illuminated by a crescent.

 When the environment is dark, the camera uses long exposures and a high ISO sensitivity, which automatically activates the noise reduction option.
 The latter is not a big problem when we shoot with a high or very high ISO.

 Since the camera most likely receives light from multiple different lighting sources (neon, spotlights, streetlights, moonlight, etc.), the camera will try to minimize unnatural colors so that the result is as homogeneous as possible.

 Indoor or Party Mode captures indoor background lighting effects by balancing the power of the fill flash and ambient background lighting, also activating red-eye reduction.
 The icon that usually represents it is a festive object throwing confetti.

 This model tries to avoid photographing overly lit subjects and very dark backgrounds by allowing the latter also to come out bright.
 It usually uses slow shutter speeds, so it is not recommended that residents move too fast.
 Otherwise, the capture will be blurred.